pdm-project/pdm/docs/usage/config.md

 You can set `pypi.ignore_stored_index` to `true` to disable all additional indexes from the PDM config and only use those specified in `pyproject.toml`.

-!!!
-TIP "Disable the default PyPI index"
+!!! tip "Disable the default PyPI index"
     If you want to omit the default PyPI index, just set the source name to `pypi` and that source will **replace** it.

     ```toml